peol/core-assisted-prescription/docs/performance.md

 Currently, there are a number of limitations:

 * The tool does not yet make any real data manipulations towards the QIX Engine connections, to simulate actual user behavior.
-* The tool does not yet provide and performance metrics of the deployment.
+* The tool does not yet provide any performance metrics of the deployment.